Systolic array: History

 Systolic arrays (also known as wavefront processors), were first described by H. T. Kung and Charles E. Leiserson, who published the first paper describing systolic arrays in 1979.
 However, the first machine known to have used a similar technique was the Colossus Mark II in 1944.
+Colossus used parallel shift registers to pulse data, which is functionally similar to a systolic array, but it lacked the interconnected "processing elements" (PEs) that define the 1978 Kung-Leiserson architecture.

+The first machine to be explicitly designed as a systolic array was the WARP computer in 1984.

 Examples

 Polynomial evaluation

 Horner's rule for evaluating a polynomial is: